ystia/yorc/doc/bootstrap.rst

 Yorc and a Consul data store.

-This basic setup will then be used to bootstrap the full stack Alien4Cloud/Yorc and its dependencies over a selected infrastructure.
+This basic setup will then be used to bootstrap the full stack Alien4Cloud/Yorc and its dependencies over a selected location.

 You can deploy the full stack either on a single node (by default), or distributed on several nodes as described in :ref:`Run Yorc in HA mode <yorc_ha_section>`, using ``yorc bootstrap``